bjerrep/twitse/doc/software.md

 The entire solution here is purely user space.
 There exists methods to get packet timestamping done by the network layer right before packets are sent to the PHY.
 This would improve the precision vastly but the raspberry pi unfortunately doesn't appear to support it.

 All time testing has been on raspberry pi, with development and functional testing on x86.
 The point is that the software is not currently optimized to run on x86 with regard to time synchronization.
+Notice that if both server and client are running on the same computer then the time tracking will be very poor (although it shouldn't get unstable and make things fall over).

 The entire system consisting of server and client means running root processes without anything that even remotely resembles any kind of security.
 At all.